 Research Day Chair's Message

-On behalf of the Harvey Stancer Research Day Planning Committee for the Department of Psychiatry at the University of Toronto, I am delighted to announce:
+On behalf of the Department of Psychiatry Research Day Committee, I am delighted to announce: